 This ensures that the trees won’t grow into powerlines, potentially disrupting the power supply to you and your neighbours and bringing live powerlines to the ground in a storm or windy conditions.
 It also ensures Ergon Energy’s tree management contractors won’t have to remove a tree that you’ve come to love.

 Following is a list of plants of various heights that are suitable for planting under and near powerlines.
-Your local nursery should be able to assist in identifying the right plant for you.
+Lower Burdekin Landcare are also able to assist in identifying the right plant for you.
 Planting anything else near powerlines is just not worth the risk.

 Native Plants up to 1 metre in height